-A full-service café is located in Finlandia Hall.
+A new and improved Dining Experience is offered in our full-service Café located in Finlandia Hall.
 Three meals per day are served Monday through Friday, and two meals per day are served on Saturdays and Sundays throughout the regular academic year, except during scheduled university breaks.
-Resident students are required to purchase a meal plan of 19 meals per week.
-Commuter students, faculty, and staff purchase meals on a cash basis; a reduced-rate, ten-meal Lunch Express Card is available.
-Reduced-rate commuter lunch and breakfast passes can be purchased at the Office of Student Accounts.
+Resident students are required to purchase a meal plan which includes 19 meals per week, and includes a one-time addition of \$25 in Flex Cash to purchase items at the new Café Convenience Store.
+Commuter students, faculty, and staff may either purchase individual meals or convenience items, a meal plan per semester, or deposit Flex